SamiaAnwar/trading-simulator/README.md

 # stock-market-predictor

-Data visualizer and trading simulator for a machine learning model to predict stock market prices 30 trading days in the future

 ## Objective
 The objective of this project is to create a tool which can aid in demystifying the statistical element of stock market prices to make trading more accessible to the average earner.